margot-mcewen/pkclient/README.md

 pk.set_aperture(2.8)
 pk.set_shutter_speed("1/4")
 pk.set_iso(800)
-pk.delete_buffer(0)  # so you know your next photo will be in buffer 0 of 9 pk.get_buffer_type()
-pk.set_buffer_type("DNG")  # can be DNG or PEF pk.shutter()
+pk.delete_buffer(0)  # so you know your next photo will be in buffer 0 pk.get_buffer_type() pk.set_buffer_type("DNG")  # can be DNG or PEF pk.shutter()